 - Based on the existing actions of the customers, neo banks aim to improve the customer journey.

 - These banks offer no-fee customer accounts that are beneficial for first-time earners and lending services to young learners who want to build a credit score.

-What are the benefits of Neo Banks?
+What are the Benefits of Neo Banks in India?

 - Low cost: No physical branches, minimal regulation, and credit risk keep the cost of running a new bank low, resulting in higher revenues.
 Unlike traditional banks, there are no monthly maintenance fees.

 - Speedy service: The tech allows customers to navigate through the neo bank apps smoothly, efficiently, and in a fast manner.
 Money transfers and lending transactions can be done in a few minutes on a neo bank.